 - living with friends of the family

 Not all arrangements are considered private fostering.
-The law doesn’t apply to children in the care of grandparents, aunts and uncles, adult brothers or sisters or step parents.
+The law doesn’t apply to children in the care of:

 What our Children’s Social Care team do

 The law was introduced to ensure all children in such circumstances are seen and spoken to, and their welfare is checked to make sure they do not suffer abuse or neglect.
-We will also ensure that the person(s) caring for the child and the child’s parents get the help and support that they need.
+We will also ensure that help and support is provided to the person(s) caring for the child and to the child’s parents.

 When we're told about a private fostering arrangement a social worker will undertake an assessment.
 They will visit and speak with the child, the carers and the child’s parents to gather information.
 They make a decision about whether the arrangement is right for the child.

 If the social worker has no concerns about the arrangement, they'll continue to visit at regular intervals to make sure everything is going well, offering support and guidance to the child, the carers and parents.